-Lakeland Care, Inc. will pay for the Care and Supervision from the date of member's admission and all days of residence thereafter.
-LCI will not pay for Care and Supervision during a member's temporary absence from the facility due to the member requiring hospitalization, short term rehabilitation in a nursing home or staying overnight with family/friends.
-As noted above LCI may pay for a bed hold for up to 14 days during the member's absence to maintain a member's placement at the facility.
+Lakeland Care, Inc. will cover the costs for care and supervision from the date of the member's admission and for all subsequent days of residence.
+However, LCI will not pay for care and supervision during a member's temporary absence from the facility, such as when the member is hospitalized, undergoing short-term rehabilitation in a nursing home, or staying overnight with family or friends.